LeosonH/ERI/README.md

 You can modify the `data/flights.csv` file to create your own flight paths.

+**Note, since the path color feature is still in development, you can include any placeholder color hex value in the 'color' field.**

 ## Destination Images

 The application displays images at destination points when flights arrive.
 Images are shown in popups and are determined by the flight's ID: